-Killing The Zombie
+Killing the Zombie

 How our minds are used by others to distribute information in their interests and what to do about it.
 This issue is about intentional communities, ownership, and internet search strategies.